Visiting Zion National Park in March

 Zion Scenic Drives in March

-All four Zion National Park scenic drives are breathtaking!
-The Zion Canyon road is only open to cars until mid-March (note that the shuttle runs every weekend in March).
+Zion Canyon: This road is only open to cars until mid-March (note that the shuttle runs every weekend in March).
 On the 6.5 mile drive, you will see the most incredible rock formations.

 hoodoos along Highway 9 at Zion